-Working your arms get boring after a while.
+Working your arms gets tedious after a while.
 I know I get bored of the same curls and pushdowns in my training program.
 There’s nothing with curls and pushdowns, but we need a new stimulus to get those muscles growing!
 The human body adapts and compensates during exercise.
-What was once difficult is now much easier since your body has become more efficient.
+What was once difficult is now much easier, as your body has become more efficient.

 This is where “muscle confusion” comes in.
 It’s not that we need to “confuse” our muscles and do random workouts each time to expect growth.
-What we need to do is increase the overall stimulus, to have our body adapt and grow.
+What we want to do is increase the stimulus so that our body adapts and grows.

 In comes the 7-3-7 method…..

 Time under tension (TUT) is king for hypertrophy training.
 Mechanical tension in the muscle is the main driver of hypertrophy and therefore muscle growth.
-To get the most mechanical tension in your muscle, we need to overload it entirely.
-This means increasing the volume and relative loa d.
+In order to get the most mechanical tension in your muscle, we have to overload it completely.
+This means increasing the volume and relative load.
 How do we do that?
 Introducing the 7-3-7 technique.